eddiekasner/PNASHR-Workshop/PNASHR-Workshop.md

 * We will not focus on local installation or use during this introductory onramp, but some instructions are at the end of this presentation.

-## How to install R and RStudio Desktop
+## How to install R and RStudio desktop

 We will not be spending time on local installations of R and RStudio during this introductory onramp.
 These instructions are here for reference if needed: